3rd Grade Manatee Curriculum

 Lesson 18: Let’s have a manatee science night!

 - Students and teachers will prepare for Manatee Night.

 Dr. Maia McGuire is the Florida Sea Grant Extension Agent for St Johns and Flagler Counties.
-Dr. Ruth Francis-Floyd is an IFAS Extension Veterinarian and Director of Aquatic Animal Health at the University of Florida’s College of Veterinary Medicine.
+Dr. Ruth Francis-Floyd is a UF/IFAS Extension Veterinarian.

 Manatees underwater at Blue Spring State Park